D-Hank/PRS-Net/README.md

 - Problems with axis-angle representation

   Basically, the network can learn to use tricks for better performance.
 That is, it can randomly pick three orthogonal axes and set the rotational angle to be $0$  or $2 \pi$.
-Then both the distance and regularized loss will be relatively low (it's truly global minima).
+Then both the distance and regularized loss will be relatively low (it's truly a global minima, but there seems no mechanism to avoid this in the official release).
 So sometimes the training rotation loss looks like:

   <img src="teaser/rotloss.jpg" width=400px />